-Achieving a health work/life balance with any long-term health issue is no easy task.
+Achieving a healthy work/life balance with any long-term health issue is no easy task.
 As someone who has lived with a long-term health condition for nine years, I would like to add a preface to this article.
 I want to start by saying straight away, without having met you, if you have a long-term health condition that you are doing amazingly well.
 To read an article like this means that you are determined, you have the courage to face each day and you are doing everything you can to live as fully as you can.
 Long-term health conditions, in all their many and varied forms, are hard.
 As a reader, you may be a person also living with a condition or illness and by clicking on this article, I think it is important for you to realise how much you have to offer.
-At the same time remember to be kind to yourself, that is a true need.
+At the same time remember to be kind to yourself; that is a true need.

-Below are some tips and tricks that I have learnt along the way about work/life balance.
+Below are some tips and tricks that I have learned along the way about work/life balance.
 These ideas are just that – ideas that have helped me.
 Long-term conditions can limit or alter one’s life dramatically, their effect on you may be variable from day-to-day, from hour-to-hour.
 You may be able to work more, or less than the person next to you; or not at all.
 Wherever you are on that spectrum, you are doing just as brilliantly as the person next to you, your journey is yours and there might be tips that help you that I haven’t included.

 This is vital.
-If your energy and concentration levels are impacted by your health issue you will have probably already learnt the hard way that you only get a certain energy quota per day, and when it’s gone, it’s gone.
+If your energy and concentration levels are impacted by your health issue you will have probably already learned the hard way that you only get a certain energy quota per day, and when it’s gone, it’s gone.
 To pace does not mean using all that energy in the morning and then spending the entire afternoon on the sofa, with blinds down and paracetamol at the ready.
 It means to spread your energy out throughout the whole day – or if you feel the repercussions of exertion for a few days – throughout the whole week.
 By spreading your energy into manageable chunks, you will be able to concentrate better and produce a better quality of work.
 By pacing, you will also have a better chance of finding that work/life balance or ‘happy medium’.
 In the simplest sense, your middle ground will be somewhere roughly in the middle of what you can do on your best day, versus what you can do on your worst or bed-bound days.
 Having that middle point as your guide, whether that is four hours or twenty hours, means that you are being realistic and know what you can give each working day.

 Part of pacing is being able to set realistic goals and you can only set realistic goals when you have mastered pacing.
 For me, these goals include lots of rest breaks in between a few high energy tasks and having lots of free time to prioritise work before any recreational activity.
 If you are working and it is possible, try to mix small admin tasks with intense concentration tasks to avoid burnout.
 It is important not to set your expectations to an unattainable standard as this will only lead to disappointment, self-loathing and feeling unwell.